Scarves and woolly hats at the ready; Christmas is coming to London, and with it comes a flurry of festive ice rinks.

 The best ice skating rinks in London

 The Natural History Museum is home to London’s most enchanting ice rink, thanks to the beautiful backdrop of Alfred Waterhouse's buildings, a row of trees dripping in fairy lights and a majestic Christmas tree in the middle of the ice.
 It's become a London Christmas classic.
-This year, the rink will provide the usual festive fun on its perimeter, if watching from the sidelines is more your vibe.
+This year, the rink will provide the usual festive fun on its perimeter with an indoor Café Bar and viewing balcony overlooking the ice and picturesque lights that are open to all.
+See the website for wheelchair-user sessions.

 Fancy whizzing around one of London’s most famous landmarks?
 Located in the dry moat, the Tower of London ice rink offers a grand historical setting for seasonal skating sessions, along with views of London's ancient fortress and the river Thames.
 There will be food and drink on the sidelines for tired skaters as well as those who just prefer to watch the fun.